This part was written by Amitai, Gizra’s CTO:

 Home Assignment

-We’d like to give you a short assignment to help us see how you QA a site and hand it over back to the PM or developers.
-We estimate it should take no more than an hour.
-Please send your work to [email protected]
+We’d like to give you a short assignment that will help us understand how you approach QA on a site and communicate your findings.
+This assignment should take about 1-2 hours.
+Please send your work to [email protected].